 Dental Abscess (cont.)

-With dental abscess, as with each and every illness, comply with your doctor's instructions for follow-up care.
+With dental abscess, as with each and every illness, it is important to comply with a doctor's instructions for follow-up care.
 Proper treatment often means reassessment, multiple visits, or referral to a specialist.
-Cooperate with your doctors by following instructions carefully to ensure the best possible health for you and your family.
+Cooperate with doctors by following instructions carefully to ensure the best possible outcome.

 Dental Abscess Prognosis

 The prognosis is good for resolution of a small dental abscess once it has ruptured or been drained.
 If the symptoms are improving, it is unlikely that the infection is getting worse.
-Proper follow-up care with your dentist is mandatory for reassessment of your infection and for taking care of the problem tooth.
+Larger abscesses need immediate medical care, often requiring drainage and antibiotics.
+Proper follow-up care with a dentist is mandatory for reassessment of the infection and for taking care of the problem tooth.

 Dental Abscess Prevention

 Prevention plays a major role in maintaining good dental health.
 Daily brushing and flossing along with regular dental checkups can prevent tooth decay and dental abscess.
-Anyone who suffers from frequent dental abscesses needs to be evaluated by a health-care provider to determine if an underlying medical condition is responsible.
+Anyone who suffers from frequent dental abscesses needs to be evaluated by a health care professional to determine if an underlying medical condition is responsible.
+Remember there are no home remedies once one develops an abscess, so prevention is the best practice.

 Must Read Articles Related to Dental Abscess